If you want to make sure that you get the best dog breed possible, you will have to do your research.

-As you may have guessed, it will cost you a lot of money to keep the Great Pyredane fed over the course of a month.
+As you may have guessed, it will cost you a lot of money to keep the Great Pyredane fed over a month.

 Food costs can get up to around 100 dollars per month if you own one of these dogs, especially if you feed your pet nothing but the best food on the market.